 Finding the Partial Ionic CharacterWhat are the partial charges of an HCl molecule, whose bond length is 0.127 nm?

 SolutionThe bond dipole moment is or .
 Converted to D, this is or 6.09 D. Were HCl completely ionic, this would be its molecular dipole moment.
-To get the partial ionic character, we divide This means the bond is about 17% ionic – or, put another way, the positive charge in H is +0.17 and the partial negative charge on chlorine, –0.17.
+To get the partial ionic character, we divide the experimentally measured bond moment by this limiting value: .
+This means the bond is about 17% ionic – or, put another way, the positive charge in H is +0.17 and the partial negative charge on chlorine, –0.17.

 Check Your LearningRepeat the calculation for HI, which has a dipole moment of 0.42 D and a bond length of 0.161 nm.